sungyeonkwon/iamheretotalk/README.md

 ## Information on Personal Data

 This app does not store your data – it doesn't have a database.
-All chat data is temporarily stored on the front end and when you refresh the page, it will be gone.
+All chat data is temporarily stored on the front end and it will all be gone when you refresh the page.

 ## Testing